 Now that the product is mature, we hold weekly information meetings between different departments to inform others on the progress of our respective tasks, a little in the scrum style.

-We also have weekly meetings to discuss, exchange, and make decisions on the next steps.
+We also have daily meetings to discuss, exchange, and make decisions on the next steps.

 How does the meeting process work at Beenote?